khozzy/phd/book/chapters/2_selected_topics/24_kpi.md

 (section-topics-kpi-generalization)=
 ## Generalization
 The generalization metrics reflect the agent's generalization abilities.
-It is calculated by analyzing all classifiers in a population $P$.
+It is calculated by analyzing all classifiers in a population $[P]$.
 Equation {math:numref}`kpi-generalization-eq` shows the proportion of condition attributes containing the wildcard symbol.

 ```{math}
 :label: kpi-generalization-eq